hsandamini/PythonLearning/README.md

 * **Python 3** – The programming language used.
 * **Jupyter Notebook** – The tool used to write code and notes together clearly.

+## 🚀 Join the Journey!
+If you are also looking to learn Python and want to follow along, you can check out [the full course on Udemy here](https://udemy.com).
+Happy coding!

 ## 👤 About Me

 * **Hiruni Sandamini** – ([https://github.com](https://github.com/hsandamini))